 Beer Pong Variations

 The best part about Beer Pong is doing something active, competitive, and based around alcohol with friends.
-We were always told to do what we love, and was actual the reason we created Backyard Games.
+We were always told to do what we love and that was actually the reason we created Backyard Games.